Palakjain-23/Interview_Preparation/linkedlist/Readme.txt

 ----------------LinkedList-----------------
 Linkedlist
 It is a linear data structure that store data in a non contiguous format.
-It consists of node that consists of data and adress part.
+It consists of node that consists of data and address part.

 Features of Linkedlist
     1. Dynamic Memory Allocation